-We are committed to treating disabled people fairly, and if you are a disabled registrant who is selected for audit, we will assess your profile fairly.
+If you are a disabled registrant who is selected for audit, we will assess your profile fairly.
 You do not have to inform us about your disability in your profile, as it may not be relevant to your CPD activities.